Naereen/web-sphinx/sublimetext.en.rst

 This project is simply called **Sublime Text Package Manager**, and is hosted on this site `sublime.wbond.net <https://sublime.wbond.net>`_.
-This page `sublime.wbond.net/installation <https://sublime.wbond.net/installation>`_ will tell you how to install the package manager, which is the only step *a little dirty* (but do not worry, no risk). permet l'installation du gestionnaire de greffon, qui est la seule étape *un peu sale* (mais ne vous inquiétez pas, aucun risque).
+This page `sublime.wbond.net/installation <https://sublime.wbond.net/installation>`_ will tell you how to install the package manager, which is the only step *a little dirty* (but do not worry, no risk).

 This magical plugin has already been downloaded more than `2.63 millions times <https://sublime.wbond.net/browse/authors/Will%20Bond%20%28wbond%29>`_ from the beginning of the project!

-You can get a glimpse of the richness of this collection of plugin by going to this list (`sublime.wbond.net/browse/popular <https://sublime.wbond.net/browse/popular>`_) of the most downlaoded plugins.
+You can get a glimpse of the richness of this collection of plugin by going to this list (`sublime.wbond.net/browse/popular <https://sublime.wbond.net/browse/popular>`_) of the most downloaded plugins.

 A lot more details elsewhere!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~